Texas Teacher Who Asked Donald Trump To ‘Remove The Illegals’ From Her School Is Fired — For The Second Time

 — Eric Alvarez (@EricWFAA) September 17, 2019

-It was not clear if Georgia Clark planned to challenge her firing.
+It was not clear if Clark planned to challenge her firing.